yosbelms/cor/docs/commands.md

 ## Build

 `build` command compiles packages and its dependencies, the resulting javascript code will be packed and written to a standalone `.js` file inside the specified package.
+CRL will be enbedded in the head of the resulting bundle.

 Usage:
 ```